Select Page

 Organize your knowledge and make information easy to find, use and analyze

-In today’s fast paced environment, organizations who rely on convoluted spreadsheets and document sharing systems will not be able to compete with companies who use intelligent methods of organizing their data.
-Creating a taxonomy based on a standard like SKOS is a great way to make accumulated knowledge more accessible and reusable.
+Creating a taxonomy based on a standard like SKOS is a efficient way to make accumulated knowledge more accessible and reusable.
 It helps companies find and make sense of the right information when it is needed in the shortest time possible.

 Spreadsheet software like Excel is popularly used for taxonomy management along with some freely available open source tools.
 Regularly, users quickly find out that these approaches do not scale for various reasons and are only suitable for small taxonomies.